Purdue x Vitality: Activewear for every body

 The three founders of Balance Athletica - now known as Vitality.
 Pictured from left to right: Steve Dilk, Taylor Chamberlain-Dilk and Chloe Chamberlain.

-Sisters Chloe Chamberlain and Taylor Chamberlain-Dilk didn’t necessarily plan to start a movement when they founded activewear company Balance Athletica – now known as Vitality – with Taylor’s husband, Steve.
+Sisters Chloe and Taylor didn’t necessarily plan to start a movement when they founded Vitality in 2018 with Taylor’s husband, Steve Dilk.

 At the time, the three Purdue graduates weren’t even sure what they wanted their new family business to sell.